Building with Passport

 • How to connect a user's Ethereum wallet to your application and store their address in your app's state

-• How to submit a Passport to the Gitcoin Passport registry using the Passport API
+• How to submit a Passport to the Passport XYZ registry using the Passport API

 • How to retrieve a user's Passport score using the Passport API